 - Do you have a pet carrier, harnesses, leashes, etc?

 If you don’t already have these items, get them now.
 Like vaccinations, most evacuation shelters require that you have these things.
 You don’t want to be caught without them.
 Crates are a good investment anyway and they last a long time.
 Having a properly-fitted harnesses, collar and leash is something every pet owner should have as well.

 Some additional tips for keeping your pet safe during a natural disaster:

-- This may be obvious, but make sure your you have enough of your pet’s regular food to eat.
+- This may be obvious, but as part of your hurricane preparedness, make sure you have enough of your pet’s regular food.
 Feeding pets foods that they aren’t used to eating, can cause nausea, vomiting and diarrhea.
 Trust me, you don’t want to deal with diarrhea on a long drive.
 It isn’t pretty.

-- Carry a current photo of your pet with you, so you can claim them or put out lost pet flyers and ads for them.
+- Carry a current photo of your pet, so you can claim them or put out lost-pet flyers and ads for them.

 - Know what hotels and shelters allow pets.
 This site can help: https://www.bringfido.com/lodging/